Money often comes between couples.

 - Eating at coffee shops

-In this way, the couple do not need to have a budgeting plan with 50 different accounts.
+In this way, the couple does not need to have a budgeting plan with 50 different accounts.

 By rolling over the accounts, the individual does not get penalized for not spending what was allocated.